 By Stephanie Williams

-Visit Florence Falls at Litchfield National Park
+Visit the waterfalls of Litchfield National Park

 The waterfalls of Litchfield National Park make for a dramatic sight during summer.
 See the twin cascades of Florence Falls and follow 160 steps down to the deep, cool plunge pool.
 Take the short walk to Buley Rockhole, a series of waterfalls and waterholes that teem with life in the wet season.
 Swim and picnic alongside thundering Wangi Falls, where marsupial mice, frogs and frilled-neck lizards dart around the water's edge.
-Stop to see the fields of Magnetic Termite Mounds, two-metre (6.6-feet) tall mounds built by termites during the wet season.
+Finally, stop to see the fields of Magnetic Termite Mounds, two-metre (6.6-foot) tall mounds built by termites during the wet season.

 Take a helicopter over Nitmiluk Gorge